+Like Excites Like.
 It is a law of mind that like excites like.
 Prospective parents, therefore, will be greatly helped in their mental training by studying similar subjects.
 The expression of love excites love; kindness, kindness; the esthetic, the esthetic; but, unfortunately, the same law applies with equal force to undesirable qualities.
 Firmness excites firmness; temper arouses temper; and a disagreeable, fault-finding spirit in one parent is apt to induce the same in the other.
-Both, therefore, should strive to be agreeable, but, if either is otherwise, the other should not only refuse to respond in like spirit, but reflect the opposite.
+Both, therefore, should strive to be agreeable, but, if either is otherwise, rare mentality is to be produced by specific trainthe other should not only refuse to respond in like spirit, but reflect the opposite.
 In this way undesirable qualities gradually become weaker, de- The Secret of Domestic Harsirable ones become stronger, and harmony is mony. maintained.
-The old saying, "It takes two to make a quarrel," is not truer than its antithesis, "It takes two to make a happy home."
-The basis of a successful life is physical courwork, (3) by striving constantly to feel vigorous and active, by willing to be aggressive.
+The old saying, "It takes two to make a quarrel," is not truer than its antithesis.
+"It takes two to make a happy home."

+The basis of a successful life is ohysical courage, energy and aggressiveness.
+When these qualities are deficient and the deficiency is not the result of physical weakness they may be im-Character. proved, (I) by such a regime of living as will relieve the system from an excess of adipose matter, which tends to make one sluggish and lazy, (2) by spending a few hours each day at hard work, (3) by striving constantly to feel vigorous and active, by willing to be aggressive.
 Where the energies are too strong, so that restraint is required, a more passive, inactive life should be adopted.
 I have observed frequently that children born while the parents are very active are far more energetic than those born when the parents were Opposite Results living a life of ease.
 When both parents are ex-from Overwork. tremely aggressive and active the children are nearly sure to be bundles of nervous activity, to go pell-mell into everything and wear out before they are thirty, or else are sadly wanting in energy -seemingly born tired and never getting fully rested.
 These opposite results are no doubt due to the fact that in one case the parents were highly active, but had not exhausted their forces; while in the other, partial or complete exhaustion in the parents, particularly in the mother during gestation, robbed the offspring of all physical energy.